fuzzylabs/voice-recognition/README.md

 ```
 This runs the pipeline, which trains the model and stores the artifacts from the pipeline in the local store.

+It also starts a [TensorBoard](https://www.tensorflow.org/tensorboard/) server, which can be accessed at `localhost:5000`
+and needs to be closed after usage with `python run.py --stop-tensorboard`

+You also get a REST API which takes a spectrogram numpy array like so:
+[comment]: <> (TODO: Add a curl example for querying the REST API)
+The MLFlow REST API is closed by running `python run.py --stop-service`.

+An MLFlow interface can now also be started with `mlflow ui --backend-store-uri file:/home/ollie/.config/zenml/local_stores/acaf101b-cb92-4b27-b107-76956f21e4cb/mlruns -p 4040`
+and visited on `localhost:4000`.
+See more info on this [further down the page](#mlflow-experiment-tracking).

 Now running the following will return a summary and an accuracy for the last pipeline that was run
 ```shell